 Step 4: Use templates to save time

 Salespeople usually need to send dozens of emails to their prospects every day.
-And writing each one of them steals a lot of time, that email templates can solve in just a few clicks.
+And writing each one of them steals a lot of time, which email templates can solve in just a few clicks.

-Although Gmail offers a native email templates feature, you can’t share them with teammates, they are only available per email address.
+Although Gmail offers a native email templates feature, you can’t share them with teammates.
+They are only available per email address.
 But Drag has its own feature that allows you to share templates, synchronizing them across an entire team, department, and even an organization.
 It keeps the processes transparent and consistent.

 Step 5: Automate follow-ups to increase your open rates

 An email sequence is a series of emails automatically sent to specific segments on your email list, usually to avoid repetitive emails and/or do follow-ups.
-Great email sequences can have the power to raise your conversion rate, and even speed up your prospects across the pipeline stages.
+Great email sequences can have the power to raise your conversion rate and even speed up your prospects across the pipeline stages.

-At Drag you can set time-based email sequences with personalized email templates.
-You can select how many days/weeks/months later your automated follow up should be sent, along with the specific time.
+At Drag, you can set time-based email sequences with personalized email templates.
+You can select how many days/weeks/months later your automated follow-up should be sent, along with the specific time.

 Step 6: Track your emails to make smarter decisions

 Another useful feature that a CRM must have is email tracking.
 It is basically a feature that tracks whether a recipient has opened an email or not.
-You can have great insights about how the prospects are engaging with your emails, making it easy to know if you need to change something on your strategy.
+You can have great insights into how the prospects are engaging with your emails, making it easy to know if you need to change something on your strategy.

 Moreover, it’s possible to check how many times your email has been viewed, as well as the exact time of the first and last views.
 To do that, all you need is to hover the cursor over the email tracking checkmarks.